SVAI/p1RCC-hackathon/README.md

-# p1rcc-hackathon-documentation
+# p1rcc-hackathon-projects
-### Documentation for previous projects done on p1RCC
+### Documentation for previous projects during p1RCC hackathon.

 **Two important details: (1) The project link dives into the interpretability of the analysis and results of the project.
 (2) The team links directs you to the team's github repo and raw code + presentations.**